ComicalCache/microparsec/README.md

 # microparsec

-A simple parser crate for Rust.
+A simple parser combinator crate for Rust.

 ### How to use
 Look at the documentation to see how to use each parser.